tagasauris/external-hits-js/README.md

 # External HIT SDK

 External HIT SDK its a pure JavaScript library for communication with Tagasauris API endpoints.
-Its main aim is to simplify and accelerate the creation of new types of HIT.
+Its main aim is to simplify and accelerate the creation of new HIT types.

 # API endpoints